Speech and language impairment: Apraxia of speech

 Apraxia of speech is the acquired form of motor speech disorder caused by brain injury, stroke or dementia.
+In this condition, the brain is unable to send the correct movement instructions to the muscles involved in speech, such as the lips, jaw, and tongue.

 Developmental verbal dyspraxia

 Developmental verbal dyspraxia refers specifically to a motor speech disorder.
 This is a neurological disorder.
 Individuals with developmental verbal apraxia encounter difficulty saying sounds, syllables, and words.
 The difficulties are not due to weakness of muscles, but rather on coordination between the brain and the specific parts of the body.
 Apraxia of speech is the acquired form of this disorder caused by brain injury, stroke or dementia.

 Interventions are more effective when they occur individually at first, and between three and five times per week.
 With improvements, children with apraxia may be transitioned into group therapy settings.
 Therapeutic exercises must focus on planning, sequencing, and coordinating the muscle movements involved in speech production.
-Children with developmental verbal dyspraxia must practice the strategies and techniques that they learn in order to improve.
+Children with developmental verbal dyspraxia must practice the strategies and techniques that they learn to improve.
 In addition to practice, feedback can be helpful to improve apraxia of speech.
 Tactile feedback (touch), visual feedback (watching self in mirror), and verbal feedback are all important additions.
 Biofeedback has also been cited as a possible therapy.
+Biofeedback is a process where electronic monitoring of an automatic function is used to train an individual to acquire voluntary control of that function.
 Functional training involves placing the individual in more speech situations, while providing him/her with a speech model, such as the SLP.
 Because the cause is neurological, however, some patients do not progress.

 In these cases, AAC may be more appropriate.

 Dysarthria

 Dysarthria is a motor speech disorder that results from a neurological injury.
+Neurodegenerative conditions like Parkinson's disease, amyotrophic lateral sclerosis, and progressive supranuclear palsy frequently transpire in association with dysarthria.
 Some stem from central damage, while other stem from peripheral nerve damage.
 Difficulties may be encountered in respiratory problems, vocal fold function, or velopharyngeal closure, for example.